Cross-Modal Distillation for RGB-Depth Person Re-Identification: Conclusions

 \section{Conclusions}

-In this work a new technique for cross-modal person re-identification between RGB and depth was presented.
-The cross-modal distillation network is trained in two steps.
-Firstly, a deep neural network is optimized in a single-modality with architectures and losses which are proven to be efficient for single-modal person re-identification.
-In the second step, a distillation of the learned features to the second modality takes place and an embedding of images from both modalities in a common feature space is enforced.

-The key difference of our method to the state-of-the-art methods for cross-modal person re-identification with deep neural networks is its two-step approach.
-This enables the method to exploit the relation between the two relevant modalities.
-We find that our transfer-learning approach outperforms state-of-the-art the current state-of-the-art for cross-modal person re-identification between RGB and depth.
+In this paper, a new deep neural training scheme is proposed for cross-modal person re-identification that allow sensing between RGB and depth modalities.
+Its two-step approach enables the networks to exploit the relation between these two relevant modalities, and thereby provides a high level of performance.
+To further improve robustness of the feature representation, we propose to incorporate a cross-modal attention mechanism within the proposed distillation technique to dynamically select the more relevant convolutional filters based on the privileged information from another modality, for robust feature representation and inference.

-Our experiments showed that features which are descriptive in the depth modality can successfully be transferred to the RGB modality for the task of person re-identification.
-An implication of this is that information captured in depth is to a certain level retrievable in the RGB modality.
-Following this, we were able to show that for the specific application the depth modality can, up to a certain degree, be considered a subset of the RGB modality.
-This finding helps to explain the dependence of the RGB modality and the depth modality.
+Experimental results on two public datasets indicate that our proposed network can outperform related state-of-the-art methods for cross-modal re-identification by up to 16.1\% in mAP.
+Results also show that features which are descriptive in the depth modality can successfully be extracted in the RGB modality for person re-identification.
+This implies that information captured in depth is to some extent retrievable in the RGB modality.
+Experimental analysis of the combination of the distillation technique and cross-modal gated attention shows significant performance improvement of 7.8$\%$ rank-01 and 12.2$\%$ mAP considering query- RGB and gallery-depth setting over the proposed distillation as well as all the state-of-the-art.

 The analysis in this paper also showed that cross-modal person re-identification is a complex task, and the results in absolute numbers suggest that there is still room for improvement.
-In fact, the accuracies obtained in cross-modal re-identification (tables \ref{sotabiwi} and \ref{sotapku}) are still significantly lower than the accuracies for single-modal re-identification in the more difficult modality (tables \ref{biwitab} and \ref{pkulabel}).
-As this is one of the first works concerning the task we want to highlight some potential future directions and current problems in the domain.
+In fact, the accuracies obtained in cross-modal re-identification (Tables \ref{sotabiwi} and \ref{sotapku}) are still lower than the accuracies for single-modal re-identification in the more difficult modality (Tables \ref{biwitab} and \ref{pkulabel}).